Adnn/notes_graphics/docs/rtr.md

 Shader<->Material is not a 1-to-1 correspondance.
 * A single material might use distinct shaders depending on the circonstances.
 * A shader might be shared by several materials.
-A usual situation is material parameterization: a _material template_ plus paramater values produce a _material instance_.
+  A usual situation is material parameterization: a _material template_ plus parameter values produce a _material instance_.

 "One of the most important task of a material system is dividing various shader functions into separate elements and controlling how these are combined." p126